 - Anti-bullying

-- PSHE
+- PSHE/RSHE

 - Drugs

 - Confidentiality

 - Behaviour (including physical intervention)

 - Attendance

 - SEN

 - Health and safety

 - First Aid

 - Safer recruitment

 - Managing allegations

 - Acceptable Use and E-safety

 - Looked After Children

 - Attendance

 - Code of Conduct (for Adults)

 - Whistleblowing

-Purpose of a Child Protection To inform staff, parents, volunteers and governors about the Policy school's responsibilities for safeguarding children.
+Purpose of a Child Protection Policy

+To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.

 To enable everyone to have a clear understanding of how these responsibilities should be carried out.

-Northamptonshire Safeguarding Children Board Inter-agencyThe school follows the procedures established by the Northamptonshire Safeguarding Children Board; a guide to procedure and practice for all agencies in Northamptonshire working with children and their families: www.northamptonshirescb.org.uk
+Northamptonshire Safeguarding Children Board Inter-agency Child Protection and Safeguarding Children Procedures The school follows the procedures established by the Northamptonshire Safeguarding Children Board; a guide to procedure and practice for all agencies in Northamptonshire working with children and their families: www.northamptonshirescb.org.uk